 The completion of the Dietetics major is the first step leading to the attainment of certification as Registered Dietitian by the American Dietetic Association (ADA).
-The University of Delaware's Didactic program in Dietetics is currently granted accreditation status by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago IL 60606-6995, 312-899-0040.
+The University of Delaware's Didactic program in Dietetics is currently granted initial accreditation status by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago IL 60606-6995, 312-899-4727.
 Students in this major complete the professional practice requirement after the Bachelor of Science degree by completing an ADA dietetic internship.
 See the Graduate section of the Catalog for information on the Dietetic Internship Program.

-Concentrations within the Exercise Science major allow students to further specialize in Biomechanics or Exercise Physiology.
+Concentrations within the Exercise Science major allow students to further specialize in Biomechanics, Exercise Physiology or Figure Skating Science.
 Graduates of the program in Biomechanics are prepared to work in Gait Analysis laboratories or to go on for further graduate or professional study in Physical Therapy.
-The Exercise Physiology concentration is designed primarily for students interested in going on to graduate school, Physical Therapy School, or Medical School.
+The Exercise Physiology concentration is designed primarily for students interested in going on to graduate school, Physical Therapy School, or a Medical School.
+Figure Skating Science is for students who are advanced figure skaters and plan to become figure skating coaches.
+This unique program enables students to intern with the world class figure skating coaches in residence at the University of Delaware who are training many of the top competitive figure skaters in the world.